Jeru the Damaja: Career

 Davis appeared semi-retired until 1999, when he released his third album, Heroz4Hire, released together with Mizmarvel, which was his first album under his then-newly created Know Savage Records.
 It featured the single "99.9%".
 His next album, Divine Design, released in 2003, was the first album under his new record label, Ashenafi Records.
 The album received little attention and mixed reviews.
 On April 2, 2007, during a La Coka Nostra concert at the Gramercy Theatre in New York, Jeru the Damaja came out for a surprise appearance to perform his song "D. Original".
 His album Still Rising was released on October 16, 2007.

 In 2009, Jeru started to collaborate with drum and bass producers.
 In 2009, he is featured on Kabuki's track "Watch Your Step", produced by Mainframe and also on "Open Up Their Eyes" by Italian producer Fabio Musta.
 He also collaborated with Group Home in 2010 for a song, "Guru" dedicated to the late rapper Guru.
-The next year, Jeru announced that he would be releasing a new record with production from '90s legends JuJu from the Beatnuts, Pete Rock, Large Professor and old collaborator DJ Premier but the album was not released.
+The next year, Jeru announced that he would be releasing a new record with production by JuJu from the Beatnuts, Pete Rock, Large Professor and old collaborator DJ Premier, but the album was not released.
 The same year he featured in the song "Oddałbym" on the album Reedukacja of Polish hip-hop group Slums Attack (Peja, Dj Decks).
 Polish rap star OSTR also featured on it, and the album was a great success in Poland, selling out in the first couple of days.
 In 2012 Jeru featured in the song "The Mourning Son" on the album Remix with the Sun of French trip hop group Chinese Man.

 In July 2013, Jeru promised to soon release a new EP with production from Large Professor, PF Cuttin, Junkyard Ju, and Sabor.
 On June 17, 2014, Jeru released an EP through Hedspinn Records entitled The Hammer for digital download.

+In 2019, he reunited with Premier to feature on Gang Starr's “From a Distance” off their final album One Of The Best Yet.

 He has a home in Berlin.

 Legacy

 In 2013 The Sun Rises in the East was ranked as one of the 100 greatest hip-hop albums of all time by the editors of About.com, who called it "one of the quintessential '90s hip-hop albums."

-In 2022, The Sun Rises in the East was named as one of The 200 Greatest Rap Albums Of All Time by Rolling Stone magazine.
+In 2022, The Sun Rises in the East was named as one of the '200 Greatest Rap Albums Of All Time' by Rolling Stone magazine.